 - Finally, find those pages that are not ranking well nor driving traffic, and are irrelevant or low quality.

 For each of these categories, you’ll want to consider:

 - How to handle the content: Will it be a rewrite?
 How will you handle duplicate content?
 Will you combine like-topics into one in-depth article?
 Will you get rid of some content altogether?

 - How to optimize the content: For the pages that you want to give a boost, make sure they are optimized with the basics.

 - What Are “Your Money or Your Life” (YMYL) Webpages?

-- Complete Guide to the Fundamentals of Google’s E-A-T
+- Complete Guide to the Fundamentals of Google’s E-E-A-T

 There will always be company news, a product or service announcement, or a new section of content that needs to be added to the site based on an initiative.
 Save space on your SEO editorial calendar for these types of announcements and webpages.

 There’s so much potential in a single piece of content.
-So make sure you are looking at the entire library of resources your company is creating, and think about how you can repurpose that for your SEO program.
-Videos, webinars, training materials, ebooks and much more can be repurposed into web content.
+So make sure you look at the entire library of resources your company is creating, and think about how to repurpose that for your SEO program.
+Videos, webinars, training materials, ebooks, and much more can be repurposed into web content.

 There are a lot of people in your company who know a lot about what they do.
 Take the time to get to know the subject matter experts and what topics they might be able to come up with.